 A variety of day trips are available from Rome to Pompeii that usually last up to 12 hours.
 Travel is usually by bus or van but a few day-trip tours use the more relaxing trains too.

-For small groups and families, a private tour is a good option – for groups as small as six private tours may even work out cheaper than booking a standard bus tour, even without factoring in the convenience.
+For small groups and families, a private tour is a good option โ for groups as small as six private tours may even work out cheaper than booking a standard bus tour, even without factoring in the convenience.
 Even for single travelers, paying a bit extra for a small group tour might be more pleasant than a full bus.

-By train, different routings (and prices) are available — check timetables at Omio but search only Rome to Naples to avoid nonsensical or unpractical options.
-Use only direct trains to Naples Central Station (Garibaldi).
-The fastest routings take just over two hours from Rome to Pompei Scavi via Naples – avoid journeys taking more than three hours or requiring more than one transfer.
 Buying tickets to Naples only is usually the best option, as mainline trains use the less convenient Pompei station.
 At Naples, transfer to the Circumvesuviana trains (buy the cheap ticket at the vending machine / window) and arrive at the more convenient Pompei Scavi station, as described above.

-Inter-city buses are generally the cheapest way to travel between cities in Italy.
-Flixbus sometimes has Rome to Pompei fares for as low as €12.
+Inter-city buses are generally the cheapest way to travel between cities in Italy but the stops and times may not necessarily be optimal for day trips and sightseeing.
+Flixbus sometimes has Rome to Pompei fares for as low as โฌ12.
 The fastest traveling times on direct (but not non-stop) buses are just over 3 hours but commonly a bit longer.
-Shuttle services are also available that take travelers directly to Pompeii but the return times are fixed with fewer options.
+Shuttle services take travelers directly to Pompeii but the return times are fixed with fewer options.

 Multiple day trips are also easily arranged from Rome to include Pompeii and other sights in the region that could also be seen on a rushed day trip such as Naples, Herculaneum, Mt Vesuvius, Sorrento, and the beautiful Amalfi coast, and the Island of Capri.

-For More on Pompeii, Herculaneum, and Naples:
+For More on Pompeii, Herculaneum, and Naples in 2025:

-- Pompeii Excavations Archaeological Site: Top Tips on VisitingPompeii, Buying Tickets and Booking Tours & Cheap Transportation to Pompeii
+- Pompeii Excavations Archaeological Site: Top Tips on Visiting Pompeii, Buying Tickets and Booking Tours & Cheap Transportation to Pompeii.
+Note: New Pompeii Ticket system in 2025!

-- Herculaneum Archaeological Site (Ercolano): Tips on Buying Tickets and When to Visit & Cheap Transportation to Herculaneum
+- Herculaneum Archaeological Site (Ercolano): Tips on Buying Tickets and When to Visit & Cheap Transportation to Herculaneum (Note in 2025: trains have changed — many guidebooks still have old information!)

 - Book Tours to Pompeii, Herculaneum, or both at Get Your Guide.

-- Buy Italian train tickets in English at Trainline — however, not possible for the commuter train to Ercolano or Pompeii — easy to buy at the station or use the Campania Arte Card.
+- Buy Italian train tickets in English at Trainline — however, often not possible for the commuter train to Ercolano or Pompeii — easy to buy at the station or use the Campania Arte Card.